 The boards can be built by hand or purchased preassembled; the software can be downloaded for free.
 The hardware reference designs (CAD files) are available under an open-source license, you are free to adapt them to your needs.

 Arduino received an Honorary Mention in the Digital Communities section of the 2006 Ars Electronica Prix.
-The Arduino team is: Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David Mellis.
+The Arduino founders are: Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David Mellis.
 Credits

 The Arduino Software is free, open source, and available for Windows, Mac OS, and Linux.

-The official Arduino multi-lingual forum is the place to start with questions of all kinds
+The official Arduino multi-language forum is the place to start with questions of all kinds.

-The official Arduino Wiki (playground) is a collection of Arduino knowledge, tutorials, and instructions.
+The Arduino Wiki (Playground) is a collection of Arduino knowledge, tutorials, and instructions provided directly by Arduino users.